dtr-org/unit-e/README.md

 subject to breaking protocol changes (consensus, blockchain, p2p, RPC) and redoing from scratch of the alpha testnet.
-Please check the [announcements page](https://docs.unit-e.io/announcements.html) for information regarding such changes :warning::warning::warning:
+Please check the [announcements page](https://docs.unit-e.io/announcements.html) for information regarding such changes. :warning::warning::warning:

 This repository hosts the implementation of the first Unit-e client: `unit-e`, also known as the "Feuerland" client.
 It's based on the [Bitcoin C++